 Forecasting a continuous outcome has several advantages over forecasting a binary outcome.
-First, a prediction of a binary outcome is a prediction of whether an event of interest will happen, but not of how severe the event will be if it does happen.
-A prediction of a continuous outcome is a prediction of both occurrence and severity.
-Second, the flare class thresholds are arbitrary; there is no substantive difference between the strongest flares in one class and the weakest flares in the next higher class.
-If ignored, the lack of a clear distinction between adjacent flare classes can make it difficult for a binary forecasting method to perform well, because the method may have trouble correctly predicting flares near a class boundary.

-Several works use a continuous outcome instead of a binary outcome.
-For example, \cite{vandersande2025thes} models the maximum soft X-ray flux in a 24-hour window using linear regression, random forests, multilayer perceptrons (MLPs), and convolutional neural networks (CNNs). \cite{boucheron2015pred} employs support vector regression (SVR) trained on magnetic features extracted from MDI images, using a linearly spaced continuous-valued label vector to represent flare size. \cite{jiao2020solar} develops a mixed LSTM model to forecast the maximum flare intensity, and considers classification models built on top of the regression.
+First, a prediction of a binary outcome is a prediction of whether an event of interest will occur, but not of its severity if it does.
+A prediction of a continuous outcome involves predictions of both occurrence and severity~\citep[see e.g.,][]{jiao2020solar,verma2026optimal}.
+Second, the flare class thresholds are arbitrary, meaning that there is no substantive difference between the strongest flares in one class and the weakest flares in the next higher class.
+If ignored, the lack of a clear distinction between adjacent flare classes can make it difficult for a binary forecasting method to perform well because the method may have trouble correctly predicting flares near a class boundary.
+Several studies use a continuous outcome rather than a binary outcome.
+For example, \citet{vandersande2025thes} model the maximum soft X-ray flux in a 24-hour window using linear regression, random forests, multilayer perceptrons (MLPs), and convolutional neural networks (CNNs). \citet{boucheron2015pred} employs support vector regression (SVR) trained on magnetic features extracted from MDI images, using a linearly spaced continuous-valued label vector to represent flare size. \citet{jiao2020solar} develops a mixed LSTM model to forecast the maximum flare intensity, and considers classification models built on top of the regression.